Mark-Finley/quantium-starter-repo/README.md

-# Quantium starter repo
+# Quantium Forage Job Simulation

-This repo contains everything you need to get started on the program!
-Good luck!
+This is a starter repository for the Quantium Forage job simulation program.
+It contains everything you need to get started on the tasks and challenges included in the program.

+## Stages

+1. Local Environment Setup
+2. Data Analysis